Bayesian Multinomial Logistic Regression for Numerous Categories: Simulation Studies

-In order to compare the performance of these algorithms as the number of categories (C) increases in the classification problem, we conduct a simulation study using the following data-generating process.
-Given a fixed number of categories $C$, N=1000 $P$-length vectors $x_i$ were simulated, such that each subject $i$ has P=15 predictors plus an intercept.
-These predictor variables were independently generated from univariate standard normal distributions.
-Likewise, $C$ length-$(P+1)$ vectors $\beta_j$ of coefficients were generated in the same fashion.
+In order to compare the performance of these algorithms for different numbers of categories (C), samples (N), and covariates (P), we conduct a simulation study using the following data-generating process.

+Given a fixed number of categories $C$, $N$ vectors $\bx_i \in \mathbb{R}^P$ were independently simulated from the univariate standard normal distribution, such that each subject $i$ has P predictors plus an intercept $x_{i0}=1$.
+Likewise, $(C-1)$ length-$(P+1)$ vectors $\bbeta_j$ of coefficients were generated, but from the univariate standard uniform distribution, which is used instead of the standard normal as it allows the simulated data to have fairly balanced categories.
+The last category is considered the baseline, such that $\bbeta_C = 0$.
 For simplicity of notation, let these coefficients be combined into a $(P+1) \times C$ matrix $B$.
-To generate categorical probabilities, we set $p_i = \text{softmax}(x_i B)$, then with $n_i=1$, randomly draw the categorical variable $y_i$ according to probabilities $p_i$.
-To summarize,
+To generate categorical probabilities, we set $\bm{p}_i = \text{softmax}(\bx_i B)$, then with $n_i=1$, randomly draw the categorical variable $\by_i$ according to probabilities $\bm{p}_i$ and pre-specified category quotas.
+These quotas will allow us to control how balanced or imbalanced the simulated datasets are.